 How to stop tooth pain fast at home

 If your toothache is severe or hasn’t subsided in 1-2 days, you need to book in to see your dentist as soon as possible.
 Your dentist will be able to diagnose and treat your toothache immediately to provide you with pain relief.

 As most toothaches are usually caused by some form of tooth decay, the best treatment is prevention.
-Practice good oral hygiene by brushing (using a toothpaste containing fluoride) and flossing at least twice a day along with regular rinsing using an anti-septic mouthwash.
-Keep sugary, cavity-producing foods to a minimum and check in with your dentist for professional cleaning 1-2 times a year.
+Practice good oral hygiene by brushing (using a toothpaste containing fluoride) and flossing at least twice a day along with regular rinsing using a fluoride mouthwash.
+Keep high sugar, cavity-producing foods to a minimum and check in with your dentist for professional cleaning twice a year.